jonathan-dueck/builtinsouthernutah/README.md

+# Built In Southern Utah
+- This is a side project serving the dev / tech community in and near St. George, Utah.
+Inquiries:
+- hello@jonathandueck.com

 # Setup Instructions

 ### Install the project in a local directory by typing:
-git clone git@github.com:MNtoNM/builtinsouthernutah.git builtinsouthernutah
+git clone git@github.com:MNtoNM/builtinsouthernutah.git
+- Visit the project directory: cd builtinsouthernutah
 - type 'npm i' to install required packages.
-- type 'npm run start' to launch development environment.
+- type 'npm run start' to launch Vue-CLI development environment.
+(You may need to visit http://localhost:8080 manually in your browser.)
 - Additional options are detailed below:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).